The 29 Best Museums and Tourist Attractions in Malta

 The Grandmaster’s Palace was once the seat of power for the Order of the Knights of St. John, served as the Governor’s Palace during British rule and nowadays houses the Office of the President.

 Why visit?
 Get a glimpse of one of the most impressive buildings in Valletta, built up and enriched over four-and-a-half centuries.

-Tip: The Grandmaster’s Palace is still in use for official government functions, which means that: 1) Under normal circumstances it’s best to call in advance to make sure the museum is open or go with a backup plan of another museum to visit and 2) Currently and until the end of June 2017, the State Rooms (the name of the museum) are closed due to Malta’s Presidency of the EU.
+Tip: The Grandmaster’s Palace is still in use for official government functions, which means that under normal circumstances it’s best to call in advance to make sure the museum is open or go with a backup plan of another museum to visit.

 The Palace Armoury